Ashton Central Swimming Club

 4.5 Published photographs may identify the swimmer by name and club but should not include the home address or the school attended.

-4.6 The ASA state that they do not wish to stop parents photographing their own children if they wish, but all clubs have to ensure they safeguard children’s wellbeing in the current climate of concern.
+4.6 Swim England state that they do not wish to stop parents photographing their own children if they wish, but all clubs have to ensure they safeguard children’s wellbeing in the current climate of concern.

 5. The Official Photographer

-5.2 When the club uses a self-employed official photographer then the ASA recommends that the club committee see that the photographer has a current DBS and references from other service users.
+5.2 When the club uses a self-employed official photographer then Swim England recommends that the club committee see that the photographer has a current DBS and references from other service users.

 5.3 All photographers acting in this capacity should be asked to: